 Section 3 outlines the general approach for the timber supply analysis and outlines the specific results for all districts in the zone.
-The model used to calculate the annual allowable cut is a spatial optimization model which outlines a specific course and timing of actions.
+The model used to calculate the annual allowable cut is a spatial optimiztion model which outlines a specific course and timing of actions to maximize timber production.
 The harvest schedule outlines the specific forest strata to be harvested and the timing of such harvest.
 The districts must follow this schedule as closely as possible in order to maintain the validity of the AAC.

-The older unalienated timber that is in the worst condition and losing volume fastest is targeted as a high harvest priority.
-Younger stands that have been damaged by insects and disease also receive high priority.
-In managed stands, this priority changes to allow for a faster rotation on good sites that have been silviculturally treated.
+The oldest timber that is in the worst condition and losing volume fastest is targeted as first harvest priority.
+Younger stands that have been damaged by insects and disease may also receive high priority.
+In managed stands, this priority may change to allow for a faster rotation on good sites that have been silviculturally treated.